TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 Written By Nhlanhla Nene – Well-being Coach & Founder Of Mindedjoy

-Even after success, many high achievers experience an unexpected surge of self-doubt.
+Even after success, many high achievers experience something unexpected:

 The goal is reached.